 With priority mode, an access packet's in-profile or out-of-profile state is based on the dynamic rate of the ingress queue before being forwarded to the fabric.
 When the queue rate is lower than or equal to the configured CIR, the packet is considered in-profile.
-When the queue rate is higher than the CIR, the packet is considered in-profile.
-When the queue rate is scheduled out of the queue, not when the packet is buffered into the queue.
+When the queue rate is higher than the CIR, the packet is considered out-of-profile.
+The profile state is determined when the packet is scheduled out of the queue, not when the packet is buffered into the queue.

 With profile mode, the in-profile or out-of-profile state for packets assigned to a particular forwarding class is explicitly configured using the config>qos>sap-ingress>fc>profile command.
 This configuration places a forwarding class in a color-aware profile mode.
 Packets assigned to this forwarding class profile are only marked based on this profile marking if the forwarding class is mapped to a queue configured for profile-mode.
-If the forwarding class is mapped to a queue configured and the packet's state is defined as in-profile or out-of-profile based on the dynamic rate of the ingress queue.
+If the forwarding class is mapped to a queue configured for priority-mode, the forwarding class profile setting is ignored and the packet's state is defined as in-profile or out-of-profile based on the dynamic rate of the ingress queue.